DavidHe1127/JSCourt/modules.md

 ### cjs
 `CommonJS` allows dependencies to be exported and imported via directives `module.exports/exports & require`.
 NodeJS implements `CommonJS` for dependency management.
+It is good for loading local files but inefficient for files loading in browser.
+Use `AMD` in browser envrionment.

 ### umd
 Stands for `Universal Module Definition`.
 It's both `AMD` and `CommonJS` compatible, as well as supporting `global` variable definition.